-The Department expects SkyWest and Kearney to work together to ensure that the community will comply with these requirements.
-Communities that fail to comply with the applicable above requirements may risk having their eligibility in the EAS program terminated.
+To be compliant with the above requirements, the Department expects the air carrier and Hibbing to work together to ensure that the community will remain eligible for EAS.
+Communities that fail to comply with the applicable above requirements may risk having their eligibility in the

+EAS program terminated.
 In the event the Department terminates a community's eligibility for EAS due to lack of compliance, that action will supersede this Order.